Skip to content

 Cleaning drains

 Do you have a sink drain that is a little sluggish?
 Do you have a kitchen sink drain that is a little smelly?
 Peroxide can help with both of these issues!
 Pour a cup of baking soda into the drain and allow it to sit for at least 30 minutes.
 Add a cup of peroxide down the drain and allow that to sit for at least 30 minutes.
 The fizzing action of the baking soda and peroxide will eat away at the sludge that is causing your drain to be sluggish.
 Rinse with very hot water.
-You may need to repeat this process again to fully remove all of the gunk!
+You may need to repeat this process to fully remove all of the gunk!

 Dishwasher booster

-Add 2 tbsp of peroxide to your dishwasher detergent for extra cleaning and disinfecting boost.
+Add 2 tbsp of peroxide to your dishwasher detergent for an extra cleaning and disinfecting boost.
 It will also help to kill any mold that is trying to build up in your dishwasher!

 Clean floors